rp42dev/MS-4-Django-Full-Stack-Project/README.md

 - Added link active to change color if active links
 - Shop has it's own navigation.
 Includes search and sorting functionatity.

 Shop App
 - Search functionality enables users to searsc by name and description keywords.
 - Sort products by Category, Style, Price (high to low) and (low to high), Product mane (a to z) and (z to a)

 Cart App
 - Add items to the cart session Item id, item count, item price.
 - In cart context perform various calculations such as item times count, item count times price, shipping price, discount prie total, and finaly grand total.

+Checkout App
+-

+Review App
+-

+Suppord App
+-

 Custommers App
-- A customer is able to add or update profile information and shopping address iformation.
+- A customer is able to add or update profile information and shopping address information.

+Adminidtration App
+- A superuser management interface for easy and fast product upload delete or update.

 Authentication and forms
 - added crispy forms and customize form imputs to match site.